 Wedding planning can be a frustrating time, especially when it comes to your wedding budget.
-Chances are this is one of the most expensive days or nights you’ll plan in your life, and with that comes a ton of pressure and questioning around what you SHOULD spend money on and what you SHOULD save on.
-While there are few right and wrong answers for an event like this (after all, it’s YOUR event and YOUR day, and you can do what you please!), there are some tried and true recommendations that can help you along the way.
+Chances are this is one of the most expensive days or nights you’ll plan in your life.
+With that comes a ton of pressure and questioning around what you SHOULD spend money on and what you SHOULD save on.
+While there are no right and wrong answers for an event like this (after all, it’s YOUR event and YOUR day, and you can do what you please!), there are some tried and true recommendations that can help you along the way.

 I love flowers as much as the next person, but I’m also a firm believer that a little can go a long way.
-I am personally not a fan of spending money on tall arrangements that look like planets hovering over a reception table (you know the ones), and while I LOVE those ethereal arrangements you’ve most likely seen on every wedding site (including mine), I also think that in the right setting, a simple arrangement of hydrangeas or garden roses in a rustic vase can look just as nice.
+I am personally not a fan of spending money on tall arrangements that look like planets hovering over a reception table.
+(You know the ones).
+And while I LOVE those lush, ethereal arrangements you’ve likely seen on every wedding website (including this one), I also think that in the right setting, a simple arrangement of hydrangeas or garden roses can look just as nice.

-If you’re analyzing your overall wedding budget and the thought of spending $3,500-$5,000 on flowers is making you nervous, I suggest going a simpler route: First, decide on the overall look you want when it comes to your wedding flowers.
-Pin like crazy (you can check out our Wedding Flowers board) and then seek out smaller florists whose work you don’t see everywhere.
+If you’re analyzing your overall wedding budget and the thought of spending $5,000 on flowers is making you nervous, I suggest going a simpler route: First, decide on the overall look you want when it comes to your wedding flowers.
+Pin like crazy, and then seek out smaller florists whose work you don’t see everywhere.